 “Mom, how do you know when to flip the pancakes?
 How do I know when I’ve popped enough bubbles?”

-Chuckles quickly turning to raucous laughter greeted me on the other end of the phone.
-“You don’t,” she gasped, “have to pop the bubbles at all!”
-More laughter, then, “I just told you that so you guys would leave me alone and stop pestering me!”
+Chuckles then raucous laughter, greeted me on the other end of the phone.
+“You don’t,” Mom gasped, “have to pop the bubbles at all!”
+More wheezing laughter, then, “I just told you that so you guys would leave me alone and stop pestering me!”
 I could hear the phone slapping against her cheeks as she dissolved into even more snorts and guffaws.
 I was incredulous – indignant!
 I didn’t have to pop the bubbles?
-Did she really say that to shut us up?
+Did she really say that just to shut us up?
 What kind of tom-foolery was this!
 I was horrified, shocked, and amazed.
-I hadn’t felt this betrayed since I found out that letter from Santa was written by my 94-year-old neighbor across the hall, Mr. Osterhaudt.
-Breaking through the haze of treachery and disbelief, I heard her explaining, “It was an easy way for you guys to feel like you were helping and it made the time go by faster.”
+I hadn’t felt this betrayed since I found out that my letter from Santa was written by the 94-year-old neighbor across the hall.
+Breaking through the haze of treachery and disbelief, I heard her explaining, “It was an easy way for you guys to feel like you were helping, and it made the time go by faster.”

 Begrudgingly I admitted that her dastardly deception had been ingenious, cunning, cool and collected even.
 But still, there had to be something to the popping.

 “But doesn’t it make them cook better?”
 I ventured.